iArcanic/iss-cw/docs/report/iss-report.md

 serialized_ciphertext = base64.b64encode(ciphertext).decode()
 ```

 All the components of the JSON object are brought together via a dictionary mapping.
-Using the `uuid` Python library, just like for user registration (see [2.1.1](#211-user-registration)), a random unique GUID is generated.
+Using the `uuid` Python library a random unique identifier is generated.
 This JSON object will be stored in the `"records"` JSON collection.

 ```python
 record_id = str(uuid.uuid4())